fbpx

 A: The minimum capital required to start trading CFDs depends on the broker you choose.
 While some brokers set their minimum deposit at $100, it’s generally recommended to have a more substantial amount, typically between $1,000 to $5,000, to effectively manage risks and absorb potential losses.

-For those seeking an even lower entry point, ThinkMarkets offers a Mini account with a minimum deposit of just $10, currently the lowest in the market.
+For those seeking an even lower entry point, ThinkMarkets offers a demo account with a minimum deposit of just $10, currently the lowest in the market.
 However, it’s crucial to understand that a larger capital base provides better opportunities for diversification, proper risk management, and resilience against market volatility.

 At ThinkCapital, we offer a unique approach.
 You can begin your trading journey with as little as $39 for a challenge.
 This cost-effective option allows you to enter the market with reduced financial risk while leveraging our funded accounts to develop your trading skills and experience.